-Routing within, and between, autonomous systems.
-Advanced control and optimization of routing protocols and manipulation of traffic paths with a focus on EIGRP and OSPF.
-Branch/Home Office connectivity and Internet reachability via BGP.
-Routing of IPv6 within an enterprise.
-Prerequisite(s): NET 2001.
+Routing IP at the enterprise level, within and between, autonomous systems.
+Advanced control and optimization of routing protocols and manipulation of traffic paths with a focus on multi-area OSPF and EIGRP.
+Working knowledge of Internet reachability via BGP.

 NET 3010 [0.5 credit] Web Programming